Yellowman: Career

+Yellowman appeared in Jamaican Dancehall Volcano Hi-power 1983 which featured other major dancehall musicians such as Massive Dread, Josey Wales, Burro Banton and Eek-A-Mouse.
+His 1984 release and debut under the Columbia label proper, King Yellowman, was met with negative reception and proved a commercial failure.
+Yellowman was persuaded to incorporate elements from rhythm and blues and disco which did not please international dancehall fans.
+Ultimately, CBS dropped Yellowman, who returned to his classic riddims and slackness, and his career quickly recovered.

 He had success in 1987 with a version of "Blueberry Hill", that topped the charts for several weeks in Jamaica.
 Yellowman had met Fats Domino when the American performed on the island earlier in the decade, and Domino had presented him with a copy of his version.

 By the mid-1990s, Yellowman released socially conscious material, rising to international fame along with singers such as Buju Banton.
 Yellowman became the island's most popular deejay.
 During the early 1980s, Yellowman had over 40 singles and produced up to five albums per year.

-He re-invented himself with his 1994 album Prayer, which stepped away from the slackness that gave him his initial fame.
+Foster re-invented himself with his 1994 album Prayer, which stepped away from the slackness that gave him his initial fame in favour of a more religious theme as a way to thank God for his success in music as well as in surviving cancer.
 His latest albums are New York (2003), Round 1 (2005), and No More War (2019).
 Yellowman was also a featured guest vocalist on the Run-DMC track "Roots Rap Reggae".
 Yellowman continues to perform internationally with his Sagittarius Band, and has toured through places such as Nigeria where he retains a following of fans, as well as Spain, Peru, Sweden, Italy, Germany, Britain, France, Kenya, the United States and Canada.
 He also featured on OPM's 2004 album, Forthemasses.

+Yellowman was nominated for the Grammy Award for Best Reggae Album in two occasions; in 1985 for King Yellowman, and in 1998 for Freedom of Speech.
+He was the first dancehall artist to be nominated for this category.